Skip to Content

 Inverted on-ball screen

-If the power forward has excellent dribbling skills, particularly while in possession of the basketball near the perimeter areas of the court, then it could possible to utilize an uncommon on-ball screen.
+If the power forward has excellent dribbling skills, particularly while in possession of the basketball near the perimeter areas of the court, then it could be possible to utilize an atypical type of on-ball screen.

 Specifically, the power forward could use an inverted on-ball screen that would be set by a point guard, shooting guard, or perhaps a small forward.

-This particular screening action could be advantageous, especially if the power forward’s defender does not know how to efficiently fight over the top of an on-ball screen.
+This particular screening action could be advantageous, especially if the power forward’s defender does not know how to competently fight over the top of an on-ball screen.

 Pick and roll